SylvainGa/BatteryMonitor/README.md

 If you would like to translate the language file in your own language, contact me and we'll work on it.

 ## Changelog
+V1.4.4 As data accumulates, calculating the slopes and drawing the graph can cause a "running for too long" crash.
+Now in Graph views, the slope aren't updated until the view is changed to a text view.

 V1.4.3 Fixed a potential crash when calculating the history array size

 V1.4.2 Added tge following